canguiano13/roll-call/README.md

 This project was made as a part of CS496: Cloud Computing at SDSU.

 *Note: This service is no longer active on Google Cloud.
-Local deployment for testing is possible using the `run.sh` script under `/scripts`.*
+Local deployment for testing is possible using a local SQL instance and can be built using the `run.sh` script under `/scripts`.*

 ## Authors:
 Carlos Anguiano, Vincent Huynh, Bobby Tomlinson, Jaelen Crite, Logan Wolff